theRTB/GT7ShiftTone/README.md

 ## Notes and known issues
 - Assumptions: Stock or BoP, full throttle, not grip limited, instantaneous perfect shifts
-- The supplied gear ratios given by the game may not be correct (fix work in progress)
+- Program can beep on a downshift (fix work in progress) ~~- The supplied gear ratios given by the game may not be correct (fix work in progress)~~
 - Gear 9 and 10 are never filled in even if the car has them: Limitation of the telemetry and implementation
 - The program assumes the car is driven with the stock Power curve, some upgrades will result in suboptimal shifts:
   - Power Restrictor for example affects the shape of the curve: adjustments will not match a saved curve